Irrational-Encoding-Wizardry/guide.encode.moe/encoding/masking-limiting-etc.md

 # Masking, Limiting, and Related Functions

 There are filters
-which changes the video in various ways, and then there are ways to change the filtering itself.
+which change the video in various ways, and then there are ways to change the filtering itself.
 There are likely hundreds of different techniques at your disposal for various situations,